vexor/vx-promo/_posts/2014-02-19-depoy-rails-applications-using-ansible-and-mina.md

 This is provision tool.
 Actually, for the current moment, we use Puppet for our company projects.
 In general, I have took part in Puppet implementation in our company and I can say that me and my colleagues are satisfied with results.
-But when I found Ansible it has very interested me.
+But when I found Ansible it very interested me.

 * It doesn’t need a central server.
 Task running goes from local machine.
   Perhaps, central server is useful thing, but in our current configuration, as